Odizinne/SteamShine/README.md

 Check `Start SteamShine` and close the window.
 SteamShine will periodically check for added or removed steam games.

 Advanced mode will try to bind to launched game executable, allowing to quit stream on game ending and vice versa.
-This is experimental and might not work everytime.
+This is experimental and might not work every time.

-Every changes in the ui will autoupdate list if needed and will be saved to settings.
+Every changes in the ui will auto update list if needed and will be saved to settings.
 Settings are restored on startup.

 ## To-do